PDC-support/pdc-intro/PDC_introduction/introduction_extended_pdc.md

 <div class="row">
 <div class="column50">

-The National Academic Infrastructure for Supercomputing in Sweden (NAISS) is a infrastructure organization for high-performance computing in Sweden.
+The National Academic Infrastructure for Supercomputing in Sweden (NAISS) is an infrastructure organization for high-performance computing.
 NAISS is hosted by Linköping University but acts independently with a national perspective and responsibility.
-NAISS main funding is provided by the Swedish Research council (VR) while the user support is built up in partnership with several Swedish universities.
+NAISS main funding is provided by the Swedish Research council while the user support is built up in partnership with several Swedish universities.

 </div>
 <div class="column50">